You can stop the misinformation cycle by doing the following:

 Interestingly in a study co-authored by Project Coyote Science Advisor Robert Crabtree "Foraging ecology of coyotes (Canis latrans): the

 influence of extrinsic factors and a dominance hierarchy."
-LINK The alpha female abandoned the Norris territory for a month and was observed travelling throughout the valley during which time she mated with 3 different males before returning to the territory.
+LINK The alpha female abandoned the Norris territory for a month and was observed traveling throughout the valley during which time she mated with 3 different males before returning to the territory.

 Wildlife Killing Contest